Hands up if you’ve got time, glorious time, and plenty of it? Keep your hand up if you love marketing and spending heaps of time doing it?

 Useful, relevant, valuable stories and information

-Any participant at my courses has heard me repeat “useful, relevant, valuable” as a content marketing mantra.
+Any participant at my courses has heard me repeat “useful, relevant, valuable” as the content marketing mantra.
 The content your business puts out into the internet must be useful to your audience; it needs to be relevant to their particular worldviews; it should be valuable to their lives.

 People will stick around for as long as your marketing satisfies these three things.